 Where Oklahoma trust law lives

-The Oklahoma Trust Act is codified at 60 O.S.
-Sections 175.1 through 175.92.
-The act covers trust creation, trustee powers and duties, accounting, breach remedies, and specialized trusts.
+Oklahoma trust law now lives in two places.
+The Oklahoma Trust Act (OTA) is codified at 60 O.S.
+Sections 175.1 through 175.92 and governs trusts created before November 1, 2025.
+The Oklahoma Uniform Trust Code (UTC), enacted via HB 1850, is codified at 60 O.S.
+Sections 1601.1 et seq. and governs trusts created on or after November 1, 2025.
+The OTA covers trust creation, trustee powers and duties, accounting, breach remedies, and specialized trusts.
 Oklahoma also has a separate Discretionary and Special Needs Trust Act at Sections 175.81 through 175.92.
-Unlike states that have adopted the UTC's general standards, Oklahoma's act includes very specific, enumerated rules for trustee conduct, particularly around self-dealing transactions.
+The OTA includes very specific, enumerated rules for trustee conduct, particularly around self-dealing transactions.
+Successor trustees should check the trust's creation date to determine which framework applies.

 Accounting and notice requirements